How Do I Copy a Quicken Data File?

-3. In the Copy the current Quicken file field, accept or change the location and name for the file copy.
+- In the Copy the current Quicken file field, accept or change the location and name for the file copy.
 You can also click the Browse button to change the location the file copy will save to.

 - If you're not specifying a date range, you should copy all these transactions in most cases.
 When you do this, Quicken summarizes (that is, sums up the amounts of) these transactions for each account.
 Then it uses this total amount as the opening balance of the corresponding account in the new file.